daszeal/daszeal.github.io/about.md

 I am not a professional coder nor have a good understanding of how websites work.
 If something weird happens when you're browsing don't be that surprised.

 All my work is and will be licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
-This mean's you're free to copy, redistribute, and build upon them as long as you give credit to it.
+This means you're free to copy, redistribute, and build upon them as long as you give credit to it.

 My main points of contact are in the footer links.
 I am most active on X ([@ddaszeal](https://x.com/ddaszeal)), regularly posting about current updates, personal or engineering-related.
 All my full works will be on this site, however.